Execution of Frederick Lashley: Execution

 Within four months after the U.S. Supreme Court finalized the death sentence of Frederick Lashley, his execution was scheduled to take place on July 28, 1993.

 Throughout the final days leading up to Lashley's scheduled execution, there were pleas mounted for his life to be spared.
 Lashley's lawyers argued that Lashley's young age of 17 at the time of the murder should preclude him from the possibility of execution, and that he had killed his foster mother while under a high influence of drugs.
 Representatives of Amnesty International, the international human rights organization, also expressed concerns over the fairness of Lashley's trial, after it came to light that Lashley, who was of African-American descent, was convicted and sentenced to death by an all-White jury, and procedural errors committed during his trial process.
 The group also sought mercy from the Missouri authorities to commute Lashley's death sentence, citing his young age and the evidence of his troubled childhood as humanitarian grounds for clemency.

 On July 28, 1993, 29-year-old Frederick Lashley was put to death by lethal injection at the Potosi Correctional Center.
 Lashley was the tenth offender executed in Missouri since the state's resumption of executions in 1989.
 Prior to his execution, Lashley filed an appeal to the U.S. Supreme Court as a final recourse to escape execution, but the appeal was rejected hours before the execution were to proceed.
 George Lombardi, a corrections official, revealed in a statement that Lashley bore no grudges against the executioner(s) involved in his execution.

-Prior to Lashley's execution, the last juvenile offender executed in Missouri was 19-year-old Lawrence Mabry, who was hanged in 1930 for the 1928 murder of law student William Bush, a crime he committed at age 17.
+The last juvenile offender executed in Missouri before Lashley was 19-year-old Lawrence Mabry, who was hanged in 1930 for the 1928 murder of law student William Bush, a crime he committed four days before his 18th birthday.
 Lashley's execution marked the first juvenile execution in Missouri in more than 60 years, as well as the first after the 1976 reinstatement of capital punishment in the United States.
-According to Amnesty International, Lashley was one of four offenders executed in the United States during the year of 1993 for separate homicides they committed as a minor; the other three were executed in Texas (Curtis Harris and Ruben Cantu) and Georgia (Christopher Allen Burger).
+According to Amnesty International, Lashley was one of four juvenile offenders executed in the United States in 1993.
+The other three were executed in Texas (Curtis Harris and Ruben Cantu) and Georgia (Christopher Allen Burger).

 In the aftermath, Lashley remained the only juvenile offender to be executed in Missouri since 1976.
 Twelve years after Lashley's execution, in 2005, the U.S. Supreme Court issued a landmark verdict in Roper v.
 Simmons, ruling that it was unconstitutional to execute individuals for crimes committed while under the age of 18, and therefore abolishing the death penalty for juveniles.